Million Dollar Highway, Colorado: Ouray, Silverton & Hidden Ghost Towns

 * Tour the Bachelor Syracuse Mine 1884

-* Play a round of golf at the mature award-winning 18-hole course at Golfing Divide Ranch
+* Play a round of golf at the mature, award-winning 18-hole course at Golfing Divide Ranch

 * Hike to the Cascade Falls Park

-Red Mountains from iron ore
+Blazing Red Mountains

 Silverton, Colorado